-This study aims at understanding how persistence in low pay changes over time.
-In particular, we extend the existing literature on human capital formation by documenting heterogeneity in low pay persistence by age and human capital level.
-We utilise population-wide tax records to track monthly labour market trajectories of workers who are observed in low paid employment during the initial period of analysis.
-Performing age- and qualification-specific regressions, our empirical findings indicate that low pay persistence reduces with time.
-However, the magnitude is highly heterogeneous across the workforce.
-For a qualified worker in their early 20s, the risk of staying on low-pay declines by, on average, 5 to 10% points after one year-while for a worker in their 50s, independent of their qualification level, persistence remains almost unchanged.
-We find a strong association between decline in low-pay persistence and the firm's average wage level.
+This study presents new empirical evidence on the role of time trends in low pay persistence.
+We utilize population-wide tax records to track monthly labour market trajectories of initially low-paid workers.
+By performing age- and qualification-specific regressions, we find that low pay persistence reduces with time.
+However, the magnitude is highly heterogeneous across workforce characteristics.
+For a qualified worker in their early 20s, the risk of staying on low-pay declines by, on average, 5-10% points after one year.
+For a worker in their 50s, persistence remains almost unchanged regardless of their qualification level.
+We conclude that policy initiatives need to be more nuanced than a simple one-size-fits-all approach by accounting for time trends in low-pay persistence.